devantler/ksail/README.md

 > [!NOTE]
 > Ahoy, matey!
 Gather 'round and lend an ear, for a grand overhaul be on the horizon!
 All them embedded binaries be set to sail into their own .NET project, makin' it smoother fer me to keep 'em shipshape.
-But beware, this mighty endeavor means KSail won't be seein' any bug fixes or new features 'til the end of october, as this here voyage will take a few moons to chart right.
+But beware, this mighty endeavor means KSail won't be seein' any bug fixes or new features 'til the midst of November, as this here voyage will take a few moons to chart right.
 >
 > Keep yer spyglass fixed on the progress at:
 >